pearu/functional_algorithms/README.md

 - NumPy, using numpy functions on real inputs
 - StableHLO, using its existing decompositions and operations

+## Testing algorithms and its implementations

+To ensure the correctness as well as accuracy of provided algorithms, we'll use [MPMath](https://github.com/mpmath/mpmath/) as a reference library of math functions.
+We assume that mpmath implementations produce correct results to math functions with arbitrary precision - this is the prerequisity for ensuring accuracy.
+To ensure correctness, we'll verify this assumption for each function case separately to eliminate the possibility of false-positives due to possible bugs in MPMath.

+The algorithms are typically validated with 32 and 64-bit floating point numbers and their complex compositions using [NumPy](https://github.com/numpy/numpy/).
+The evaluation of the numpy target implementation is performed on logarithmic-uniform samples that represent the whole complex plane or real line including complex infinities, and extremly small and large values.

 ## A case study: square